Adults

 Please email John Hartman (jshartman01@gmail.com) if you have any questions about accessing Zoom.

-Presented by: Lily Frautschi, St. Philip Member
+Presented by: Rev. John Wurster, St. Philip Head Pastor

 Adult Bible Study | Room 204